 These companies are valued at over 1 lakh crore in market cap.
 These are Growth-oriented companies.
 They truly define where the market goes.
-Up or down, blame is on them.
+Up or down, the blame is on them.

 These companies are valued between 10,000 crores to 1 lakh crore in market cap.
 They have the capability to become the next Nifty 50 or Sensex 30 company.
 The term “Future multi-bagger” companies are usually taken from here.

-These companies valued less than 10,000 crores in market cap.
+These companies are valued at less than 10,000 crores in market cap.
 Here, we have small companies that try to become the next mid-cap and then the large-cap too.
 You can also make a sub-category for small caps known as “Microcaps”.
 They are those under a 1000 crore market cap.

 Now, the current situation where the market is overvalued comes especially from those under Midcap and small-cap companies.

-It’s not new to say that the small and mid-cap companies have rallied very well during the post covid bull run.
+It’s not new to say that small and mid-cap companies have rallied very well during the post covid bull run.
 But, it’s this rally that is creating an issue now.
 In comparison to Nifty’s 13% increase in 2021, the Nifty Midcap 50 index has gained 27%.
-The Nifty smallcap 50 indexes, on the other hand, has increased 35% thus far.
+The Nifty smallcap 50 indexes, on the other hand, have increased 35% thus far.
 The surge is broad-based, as both midcaps and smallcap stocks are up.
 Indeed, midcap and small-cap stocks have beaten the Nifty by a wide margin.

-Unlike any large-cap companies who are known to grow over and above the country’s real GDP rate.
+Unlike any large-cap companies that are known to grow over and above the country’s real GDP rate.
 The small and mid-caps usually lag behind, be it due to peer competition, economic factors, financial issues, or others.
 And, when these companies are valued highly, and when they are not able to live up to their expectation in terms of earnings, sooner or later, the market will notice their high valuation and correct them!

-Now, it’s not that these corrections come only in small and mid-cap space.
+Now, it’s not that these corrections come only in small and mid-cap spaces.
 But, as said earlier, if the market in its entirety corrects and the index is down then it affects the large-cap companies more than those of small and mid-caps.

-But, if we are seeing a bubble kind scenario in the small and mid-cap space.
+But, if we are seeing a bubble-kind scenario in the small and mid-cap space.
 Like the current situation.
 Then, it is suggested to take a step back.
-Look at our portfolio and see what companies are valued high and will the valuation sustain?
+Look at our portfolio and see what companies are valued high and will the valuation sustain.